eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/quickstart/behind_proxy.md

 - `HTTPS_PROXY` - secure proxy server, e.g. `http://localhost:3128`
 - `DEVCONTAINER_PROXY` - Enables proxy configuration for the devContainer.
 Please use `.Proxy` as value and don't forget (dot).

-#### For unix users:
+**Unix users**: If you are running on Unix you have to define in addition the environment variable `DEVCONTAINER_PROXY_HOST` to define the internal docker host `172.17.0.1`.

-If you are running on Unix you have to define in addition the environment variable `DEVCONTAINER_PROXY_HOST` to define the internal docker host `172.17.0.1`.
+In addition you have the opportunity to use the environment variable `DEVCONTAINER_PROXY_PORT` to define the port in case your proxy is running on a different port than `3128`.

 {{< tabpane text=true >}}
 {{% tab header="Windows" %}}